pallascat10ella/Article/README.md

 The foundations for this transformation were laid in 1828, when Friedrich Wöhler, a German chemist, synthesized ==urea=={Q48318} by evaporating a solution of ammonium cyanate, thereby establishing that organic compounds could be synthesized from inorganic substances.
 By the 1870s, chemists were developing artificial scents like piperonal (which smells like ==heliotrope=={Q158082} flowers), ==coumarin=={Q111812} (the scent of freshly mown hay), vanillin (vanilla), and musk, first in smaller amounts in the lab and then in industrial bulk quantities in the 1880s.

 The discovery with these new synthetic compounds paired with the introduction of steam power in perfume factories radically altered the perfume industry.
-Perfume manufacturers were no longer at the mercy of expensive and lengthy supply chains which imported ylang-ylang from the ==Philippines=={12, 123}, Geranium from ==Réunion=={Q17070} and ==Algeria=={28, 1}, citron from ==Sri Lanka=={7, 81}, and musk from ==musk-cats=={Q198342} in ==China=={35, 105} to factories in the south of France.
+Perfume manufacturers were no longer at the mercy of expensive and lengthy supply chains which imported ylang-ylang from the ==Philippines=={14.60352,120.96909 9}, Geranium from ==Réunion=={-21.10756,55.44525 8} and ==Algeria=={36.88401,3.04321 8}, citron from ==Sri Lanka=={7.12811,79.81023 7}, and musk from ==musk-cats=={Q198342} in ==China=={39.90289,116.37613 10} to factories in the south of ==France=={43.3072,4.07317 8}.
 It was now not only possible, but faster and cheaper to produce fragrances at home.

-.ve-map zoom=2
+.ve-map Q874 zoom=3

 ##Early Classifications of Perfume

 .ve-media wc:Try_Vio-Violet%2C_a_new_Lundborg_perfume._-_10559727344.jpg right height=500px width=350px

 Early classifications of scent had only a handful of categories with often vague or confusing labels.
-Some scent theorists proposed dividing odors into two classes: agreeable and disagreeable.
-The Swedish botanist Carl Linnaeus (1707-1778) divided fragrances into seven categories: aromatic, fragrant, ambrosial, alliaceous (that is, relating to ==allium=={Q49391} plants like the onion), fetid, repulsive, and nauseous.
+Some scent theorists proposed dividing odors into only two classes: agreeable and disagreeable.
+The Swedish botanist Carl Linnaeus (1707-1778) organized fragrances into seven categories: aromatic, fragrant, ambrosial, alliaceous (that is, relating to ==allium=={Q49391} plants like the onion), fetid, repulsive, and nauseous.
 French chemist Antoine-Francois de Fourcroy (1755-1809) suggested five categories of odor: “muquous,” “fugacious oily,” “volatile oily,” “aromatic and acid,” and “hydrosulphurous.”[^2] There were many issues with these proposed classification groups, which is likely why they were never employed in the perfume-manufacturing space.
 The perfumer Eugene Rimmel (1821-1887) declared these categories to be “more theoretical than practical,” especially since they did not allow specification for how the odoriferous groups related to one another.[^3]

 ##Sound, Color, Fragrance: Synaesthetic Models for Scent